-Food energy can be a key component to resolution of clinical signs and symptoms.
+Food energy can be a key component in the resolution of clinical signs and symptoms.
 Food has an effect on digestive, metabolic, and physiologic processes.
 Formulated diets can address current disharmonies and diseases to bring the body back to balance.

 Laser Therapy and Rehabilitation Medicine

 LLLT (Low-Level Laser Therapy) is the application of red and near infra-red light over injuries or lesions to improve wound and soft tissue healing, reduce inflammation and give relief for both acute and chronic musculoskeletal and neuropathic pain.
 It has been used for many years in human medicine to treat a wide range of pathologies.

 LLLT is used to increase the speed, quality, and tensile strength of tissue repair, resolve inflammation, and relieve pain.

 Rehabilitation medicine involves manual therapies such as stretches, therapeutic exercises, joint movement, and various treatment modalities.
 While we are not a fully equipped rehabilitative facility, we do incorporate laser, neuromuscular stimulation (Estim), acupuncture, chiropractic, and therapeutic exercises to manage pain and improve strength and function.
 This can be very helpful for patients who are recovering from surgery, have back or joint pain, are very weak in the rear, or are even paralyzed.
 Rehab medicine can also be helpful for patients who are simply just slowing down due to age.
 It is said, “old age is not a disease.”
 If we treat the reason why the pet is slow or painful, we can slow the aging process and give the pet and the client a much better quality of life!